Sculpture of Bangladesh: Bronze

 The trend of using bronze in sculptures started in the 7th century CE mainly from the Chittagong region.
 As the region was dominated by believers of Buddhism, most of these earliest bronze sculptures were depictions of Gautam Buddha.
 However, later on sculptures depicting the Hindu deities were also made with bronze.

 Black stone

 Stone sculptures so far discovered from Bangladesh that are assignable to the first three centuries of the Common era are few.
 These sculptures in general represent a style, which is, in the development of the art in North India, recognised as related to the Kusanas.
-The centre of the art was Mathura, where evolved during the period the images of the deities worshipped by the followers of the three major religions of the time, namely, Brahmanism, Buddhism and Jainism.
+The centre of the art was Mathura, which evolved during the period the images of the deities worshipped by the followers of the three major religions of the time, namely, Brahmanism, Buddhism and Jainism.

 Religious depictions

 The Bangladeshi sculptures, especially those belonging to the ancient and early Middle Ages mostly depict the Hindu deities and the deities worshiped by the Buddhists, especially Gautam Buddha.
 Thus, these sculptures can be divided in two major categories considering their religious significance.